Visiting Seoul in Spring: what to do, where to go, and cherry blossom

 Plan your visit to the Namsan Tower and Namsan Park with our guide on how to get to Namsan.

-While you can just go for a stroll through Namsan Park, climbing to the top of the mountain is a must when you want to see the cherry trees in bloom.
+While you can stroll through Namsan Park, climbing to the top of the mountain is a must to see the cherry trees in bloom.

-I would encourage you to consider going for a hike because it only takes around one hour, but you can always take the cable car as well.
-Read the full guide here.
+I would encourage you to consider going for a hike because it only takes one hour, but you can always take the cable car.
+Read the complete guide here.

 Go on a Han River Cruise